-Assessments of habit disorders vary slightly by the type of habit disorder being assessed (e.g., tic disorders, TTM).
-Research on habit disorders in youth (e.g., skin picking) is relatively limited.
-Assessment for specific types of habit disorders is discussed below.
+Assessments of habit disorders vary slightly by the type of habit disorder (e.g., tic disorders, TTM).
+Research on habit disorders in youth is relatively limited; however, assessment for habit disorders is discussed in the following paragraphs.

 Assessment of TDs should include a medical examination to rule out conditions that can mimic tic disorders, such as movement disorders, behaviors related to allergies, eye problems that mimic tics, and stereotypic movement disorders (Woods, Piacentini & Himle, 2007).
 Generally, TDs are distinguished from these other conditions by the waxing and waning course of tic disorders, and the fact that tics typically progress from simple to more complex movements.
 Also TDs typically begin around the head and progress down the body.